Rwtgolu/Chatboat-RAG-based/README.md

 - Authentication and per-user document storage
 - Support for additional file types (images, spreadsheets)
-- Citation highlighting for source-grounded answers -Improvement in frontend ui
+- Citation highlighting for source-grounded answers
+- Improvement in frontend ui
 - login and sigup based and history save
 - improving the rag and llm ans
 - Use diffrent way of chunkking and better prompt for llm
--
+- re ranking